 DIY Kaleidoscope Supplies Needed

 Here’s what you need for the build… We’ve included some quick shop links for you as well.
-(Please note: we are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.)
+(Please note: As an Amazon Associate I earn from qualifying purchases.)

 - Kaleidoscope template